 A new 2023 Ferrari Purosangue drives better on premium high-octane fuel and so do the Focal Sopra No. 2 speakers.
-A good example of that is the title track from most recent Foo Fighters record, Medicine at Midnight (CD quality 1440 AIFF).
+A good example of that is the title track from most recent Foo Fighters record, Medicine at Midnight (CD quality 1440 AIFF) (buy on vinyl or CD at Amazon).
 The rich backup vocals layered beautifully in this solid, modern rock and roll track in a nearly intoxicating way when listening to the Focal Sopra No. 2s.
 The amount of space that is presented on the Focal Sopra No. 2 speakers on this new-school mix will leave you transfixed.

 - Read Bob Barrett’s review of the $7,450 per pair Bowers & Wilkins Signature S2 Speakers on FutureAudiophile.com